 Loreto College Ballarat is committed to providing a wide range of learning opportunities across all areas of the curriculum and to nurturing individual students’ talents and interests.
-As part of this commitment, the College awards a limited number of Scholarships to students who have completed the Application for Enrolment form who demonstrate outstanding academic achievement and success in several fields of endeavour related to school life.
+As part of this commitment, the College awards a limited number of scholarships to students who have completed the Application for Enrolment form who demonstrate outstanding academic achievement and success in several fields of endeavour related to school life.

 The Smith Family, through the Indigenous Youth Leadership Project also offers scholarships funded by the Australian Government for students enrolling at Loreto College Ballarat.
 Further information listed below.

-Dedicated Academic Scholarships
+Year 7 Academic Scholarships

-Music and Performance Scholarships
+Year 7 Music and Performance Scholarships

-The Eileen Macintyre Music Scholarships –
+The Eileen Macintyre Music Scholarships

-Indigenous Youth Scholarship
+Indigenous Youth Leadership Program Scholarship